-This is the most important section.
+This is the most important section for gutter cleaning preparation.
 (See WHS guidelines for detailed information – this is just a rough guide.)
 You will want to find a section of the roof that is quite low and that allows easy access to other sections of the roof.
 Also you want to find level ground.
 An area free of obstructions is ideal too.

 - Place the ladder so both feet are on level ground and is parallel to the wall.
 In other words so that the ladder can rest square up against the wall.
 Have both your feet or toes up against the base of the ladder legs and begin extending the ladder upward.
 Once the ladder top is 1 meter above the roof gutter line, release the rope and let the ladder rest up against the gutter.